Cherrmann8/Maze-Solver/README.md

-# Maze-Solver
+# Maze_Solver
-Using Nodes, a bot solves a maze.
+Using an updated Neural Network and Genetic Algorithm, a series on bots mutate their genes over time to finish a maze.